GeoPredict: Leveraging Predictive Kinematics and 3D Gaussian Geometry for Precise VLA Manipulation: Methodology

 While VLAs generate actions reactively from the current observation, many manipulation tasks require anticipating how both the robot and the surrounding scene will evolve over time.
 Thus, GeoPredict augments the policy by conditioning not only on past observations but also on internally predicted future robot motion and future scene geometry.

 \textbf{Base VLA model.} We adopt $\pi_0$~\cite{black2410pi0} as the VLA base model.
-It comprises a VLM (PaliGemma~\cite{beyer2024paligemma} with SigLIP vision encoder and a Gemma transformer) and a robotics-specific \emph{action expert} that generates continuous actions via conditional flow matching~\cite{lipman2022flow}.
+It comprises a VLM (PaliGemma~\cite{beyer2024paligemma} with a SigLIP vision encoder) and a robotics-specific \emph{action expert} that generates continuous actions via conditional flow matching~\cite{lipman2022flow}.
 Text, image, and proprioceptive tokens are projected into a shared space and processed by the transformer; the action expert then generates $\mathbf{A}_t$ by integrating a learned vector field from noise in a small, fixed number of steps.